 These are great game collections, no doubt.
 These games, however, require a lot of storage space on your console.
 Even using the largest currently available size wouldn't have helped in all cases—note that Borderlands: The Pre-Sequel alone requires a 35GB download.
 That's just one game out of three in that particular collection.

 Nintendo Switch 64GB cartridges could have saved gamers some precious console storage space in scenarios like this, but the publishers have to be willing to pay for it.

 A High Price to Pay

 When it comes down to it, the core problem is pricing.
-Nintendo has been famously reluctant to sell their consoles at a loss.
-While Microsoft and Sony have previously sold consoles at a loss—making up for it through software sales—Nintendo has sometimes eschewed this philosophy.
+Nintendo has been famously reluctant to sell its consoles at a loss.
+While Microsoft and Sony have previously sold consoles at a loss-making up for it through software sales—Nintendo has sometimes eschewed this philosophy.
 As an example, Nintendo brought in roughly fifty bucks for every Wii console sold.

 Naturally, producing cartridges costs money, too—and greater storage sizes cost more money.
 Those Nintendo Switch 64GB cartridges will cut more into publisher profits, and that's why they may continue using smaller sizes.